The Chevalley-Bass Theorem: Abstract

 \section{Abstract}

 This is an exposition of a theorem due to Chevalley (1951) and Bass (1965).
-Let~$K$ be a number field.
-Then there exists a positive integer~$\Lambda$, depending only on~$K$, such that for every positive integer~$n$ the following holds: if ${\alpha\in K}$ is a $\Lambda n^\tho$ power in the cyclotomic extension $K(\zeta_{\Lambda n})$, then~$\alpha$ is an $n^\tho$ power in~$K$.
+Let~$K$ be a finitely generated field of characteristic~$0$.
+Then there exists a positive integer~$\Lambda$, depending only on~$K$, such that, for every positive integer~$n$, the following holds: if ${\alpha\in K}$ is a $\Lambda n^\tho$ power in the cyclotomic extension $K(\zeta_{\Lambda n})$, then~$\alpha$ is an $n^\tho$ power in~$K$.

-We also give explicit expressions for a suitable~$\Lambda$ of two kinds: one in terms of the degree of~$K$, the other in terms of its discriminant.
+We also give explicit expressions for a suitable~$\Lambda$ of two kinds: one in terms of the degree of the maximal abelian subfield~$K_\ab$ of~$K$, the other in terms of the discriminant of $K_\ab$.

 {

 }